Lyndon-Mackay/MVCWebsite/README.md

 # MVCWebsite
-My source code for the simple MVC Website at http://lyndonmvcwebsite.azurewebsites.net/
+My source code for the simple MVC Website at http://lyndonmvcwebsite.azurewebsites.net/ (no longer maintained)

 Note does not currently have continous integration so source code may differ slightly from the actual code used in the website